reservoirpy/reservoirpy/docs/source/user_guide/compat.rst

 weights of the reservoir to speed up both the initialization of weights and the computations during a task.

-To speed up the initialization, we use the method of Gallichio et al. [1]_ called *fast spectral spectral initialization*.
+To speed up the initialization, we use the method of Gallicchio et al. [1]_ called *fast spectral spectral initialization*.
 In large matrices, computing the eigenvalues to find the spectral radius can be long.
-This method allows to fix the spectral radius value to a desired constant without having to explicitely compute the spectral radius, saving great amount of time, using the :py:func:`mat_gen.fast_spectral_initialization` function::
+This method allows to fix the spectral radius value to a desired constant without having to explicitly compute the spectral radius, saving great amount of time, using the :py:func:`mat_gen.fast_spectral_initialization` function::

     >>> from reservoirpy.mat_gen import fast_spectral_initialization